VongHuynh/terraform-digitalocean-droplet-simple/README.md

 # Terraform basic guide with DigitalOcean cloud provider

-# we will use tfenv to manage the version of the terraform:
+## We will use tfenv to manage the version of the terraform:
 https://github.com/tfutils/tfenv

 - After install tfenv use bellow command to install latest terraform version
 ```
 tfenv install latest